CERN/TIGRE/README.md

 ======

 TIGRE is a MATLAB/CUDA toolbox for fast and accurate 3D tomographic reconstruction.
-Currently it contains Cone Beam CT geometries.
-The objective of TIGRE is to provide tomograpy users a wide variety of image reconstruction algorithims in an easy to use and fast form, and image reconstruction reearchers basic blocks for algorithm design and testing for big datasets.
+The aim of TIGRE is providing a wide range of easy-to-use iterative algorithms to the tomographic research community.
+We would like to build an stronger bridge between the algorithm researchers and imaging researchers, by encouraging and supporting contributions frmo both sides into TIGRE.
+TIGRE is free to use and distribute, use it, modify it, break it, share it; the only requirements is proper referencing to the authors.

+Currently it contains Cone Beam CT geometries, and a beta of parallel geometires.

 **TIGRE features**:

-  - Fast (state of the art) projection using interpolation or Siddon ray-tracing
+  - Fast (state of the art) projection using interpolation or Siddon (Jacob) ray-tracing

   - Fast (state of the art) backprojection, with FDK weigth or matched weigths

-  - A wide range of algorithms with multiple parameters in each
+  - A wide range of algorithms with multiple configurations for each in each
       - FDK
       - SART
       - OS-SART